mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/pbessolve.rst

    lps2lts abp.pbes.evidence.lps abp.pbes.evidence.lts
    ltsgraph abp.pbes.evidence.lts

-Note that ``lps2pbes`` is called with the option :option:`-c` to include counter example information in the generated PBES.
-Also note that the specification ``abp.lps`` that was used to create the PBES is passed as an argument to pbessolve with the option :option:`--file`.
+Note that ``lps2pbes`` is called with the option `-c` to include counter example information in the generated PBES.
+Also note that the specification ``abp.lps`` that was used to create the PBES is passed as an argument to pbessolve with the option `--file`.
 It is needed to construct the counter example.

 Similarly it can be done starting from an LTS instead of an LPS::